SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/product/so-add-product-to-pricelist.md

 ---
-uid: help-en-so-add-product-to-pricelist
+uid: help-en-so-add-product-to-price-list
-title: SO add product to pricelist
+title: SO add product to price list
-description: SO add product to pricelist
+description: SO add product to price list
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Settings and maintenance